kevbook/foundational-memory/research/v0-real-world-examples.md

 - **Graph**: Knows user loves hidden spots, hates crowds, partner is vegetarian, both love food markets
 - **Vector**: Finds Rome experiences similar to enjoyed past trips
-- **Manifold**: Travel style favors authentic, relaxed, food-focused experiences
+- **Continuous Geometric Substrate/Manifold**: Travel style favors authentic, relaxed, food-focused experiences

 > "Based on your travel style, skip the Colosseum at peak hours—go at 8am or get the underground tour for fewer crowds.
 You'll love Testaccio food market (like the one you enjoyed in Barcelona).
 For Sarah, I've found three highly-rated vegetarian trattorias in Trastevere, which has that 'hidden local' feel you loved in Lisbon.
 Want me to build a relaxed 4-day itinerary?"